How Veterans Can Successfully File a Claim with USAA

 Step 3 – Open your claim with USAA.
 Log in to the USAA app or website and select the option to report a claim, or call the claims number on your ID card if you prefer speaking to a representative.
 Provide the incident date, time, location, and a short description of what happened, then upload your photos and documents as prompted.

 Step 4 – Work with your claims adjuster.
 USAA will assign an adjuster who may request more details, schedule an inspection, or direct you to a preferred repair shop or contractor.
-Respond quickly, answer questions honestly, and keep copies of everything you provide.
+Respond quickly, answer questions clearly, and keep copies of everything you provide.

 Step 5 – Review your estimate and settlement.
 Once the evaluation is complete, USAA will share an estimate and settlement offer or repair authorization.
 Compare this with your policy’s deductibles and limits, and ask for a breakdown if anything looks unclear.
 If needed, you can provide additional evidence and request a re-evaluation.